liqingfa/SMAlertView/README.md

 +(void)hide;
 ```

-If you'd like to perform some action after the AlertView hide completion，then the block will be released:
+If you'd like to perform some action after the AlertView hide completion

 ```objective-c
 +(void)hideCompletion:(void (^)(void))completion;